-Many different units have been used to report the O2 consumption rate, OCR (Table 6).
+Many different units have been used to report the $O_2$ consumption rate, OCR (Table 6).
 SI base units provide the common reference to introduce the theoretical principles (Figure 5), and are used with appropriately chosen SI prefixes to express numerical data in the most practical format, with an effort towards unification within specific areas of application (Table 7).
 Reporting data in SI units-including the mole [mol], coulomb [C], joule [J], and second [s]-should be encouraged, particularly by journals that propose the use of SI units.

-Although volume is expressed as m^3 using the SI base unit, the litre $[dm^3]$ is a conventional unit of volume for concentration and is used for most solution chemical kinetics.
-If one multiplies $I{0_2/\underline{N}{Ce}}$ by C{Nce} , then the result will not only be the amount of O2 [mol] consumed per time [s-1] in one litre $[L^{-1}]$, but also the change in O_2 concentration per second (for any volume of an ideally closed system).
+Although volume is expressed as m using the SI base unit, the litre [dm] is a conventional unit of volume for concentration and is used for most solution chemical kinetics.
+If one multiplies $I{0_2/Nce}$ by $C{Nce}$ , then the result will not only be the amount of $O_2$ [mol] consumed per time [s-1] in one litre $[L^{-1}]$ , but also the change in $O_2$ concentration per second (for any volume of an ideally closed system).
 This is ideal for kinetic modeling as it blends with chemical rate equations where concentrations are typically expressed in mol·L-1 (Wagner et al 2011).
 In studies of multinuclear cells-such as differentiated skeletal muscle cells-it is easy to determine the number of nuclei but not the total number of cells.
-A generalized therefore. concept. is obtained substituting cells by nuclei as the sample entity.
+A generalized concept, therefore. is obtained bv substituting cells by nuclei as the sample entity.
 This does not hold, however, for nonnucleated platelets.

-For studies of cells, we recommend that respiration be expressed, as far as possible, as: (1) O_2 flux normalized for a mitochondrial marker, for separation of the effects of mitochondrial quality and content on cell respiration (this includes FCRs as a
+For studies of cells, we recommend that respiration be expressed, as far as possible, as: (1) $O_2$ flux normalized for a mitochondrial marker, for separation of the effects of